 The uninterruptible power supply works with a 48 V battery system.
-You can connect a maximum of five 48 V batteries of the same type to the UPS.
+Connect at least one 48 V battery per battery string (battery connection terminal blocks "Battery 1" and "Battery 2").
+You can connect a maximum of five batteries of the same type per battery string.